chit-uob/uob-sn-2023-peq2/README.md

 ### a)
 Modern ciphers works on block of plain text instead of single symbols.
 A block cipher mode is a way to encrypt a sequence of blocks.
 The most simple way is to encrypt all blocks the same way, but then same blocks within the sequence will be encrypted into the same thing, making it easy to guess the content.
 Another block cipher mode is CBC, which using an initiation vector, and XOR the previous block with the current block before encrypting it.
 This way, even if the same block is encrypted, it will be encrypted into different things.

+### b)
+Bob sends the same shared key to the broker using the broker's public key, as both the shared key and broker's public key doesn't change, the ciphertext is always the same.
+The second message is encrypted using the broker's public key, which is available for everyone.

+Therefore, if an attacker manages to encrypted messages, they can first send the ciphertext to the broker, when the broker decrypts it, the broker will see that it is Bob's shared key, then the attack can encrypt an instruction using the broker's public key and send it to the broker, and the broker will decrypt it and think that it is from Bob as the first message supposedly authenticated Bob.

 # Checked by
 If you find these answers correct, you can submit a pull request to add your name here, to add to the credibility of the answers.